 Prioritize Proximity to Transport Hub

 Most Hong Kong people don’t own a car.
-So it’s worthing noting where the closest MTR(subway) station and the bus stops are to your apartment.
-I love where I’m living because all forms of public transform is 1 to 2 minutes from my apartment.
+So it’s worth noting where the closest MTR(subway) station and the bus stops are to your apartment.
+I love where I’m living because all forms of public transform is 1 to 2 minutes walk from my apartment.
 Some beautiful apartment complexes have all the works, but you might have to walk 15 minutes till you get to public transport.